Luiss University: Admission

-To attend a degree program at one of the five Departments at Luiss, candidates must pass an admission test.
-Each year a maximum number of places available is set and the admission test is done in two different sessions (one in February and one in May), after which a ranking by session is drafted, where each student has a score made up of their final grade in secondary school and their test score.
+To attend a degree at one of the six departments at Luiss, candidates must pass an admission test.
+Each year a maximum number of places available is set and the admission test is done in two different sessions (one in February and one in May), after which a ranking by session is drafted, where each student has a score made up of their final grade in high school and their test score.
 Admission is based on the available slots and where selected students choose not to attend, other students are selected from the waiting list.

 The admission test lasts 90 minutes and is made up of 100 multiple-choice questions measuring general culture (15%) and aptitude (85%).
 The subjects on the test are logic and reading comprehension; logical and mathematical aptitude and financial mathematics; numerical and spatial logic; abstract reasoning and critical/verbal skills; knowledge of general math and general culture (current events, history, literature, philosophy); and English.

-On average, candidates admitted to Luiss are high achievers: 68.1% of students have a final secondary school average of over 90/100, compared to the national average of 24.6%.
+Luiss University reports a high level of academic selectivity; 68.1% of its admitted students possess a secondary school final grade exceeding 90/100, while the Italian national average for the same cohort is 24.6%.

-To be admitted to a master's degree, Luiss' graduates with degree grades of 100 or above can be admitted to degree programs without having to take an admission test, until all the available slots are taken.
+To be admitted to a master's degree, Luiss' graduates with degree grades of 100 or above can be admitted to degrees without having to take an admission test, until all the available slots are taken.
 Graduates from other universities (for a maximum of 250) must take a written test to apply for admission.

 Organization

-The university is divided into five departments:
+The university is divided into six departments:

 Department of Law

-The Department of Law provides a single five-year cycle for the combined bachelor's and master's degree program in Giurisprudenza (Law) (category: LGM-01) (in Italian) and Global Law (category: L-14).
+The Department of Law provides a single five-year cycle for the combined bachelor's and master's degree program in Law (category: LGM-01) (in Italian); Global Law (category: L-14) (in English).